How to buy the best TV

 Hisense is the number one TV brand in China ahead of LG and Samsung and it's making a splash here, too, with attractive, affordable TVs that don't look out of place next to stunners from Sony and Panasonic.
-Here we look at what's new this year from this newer brand
+Here we look at what's new from Hisense in 2020.

 Hisense's UK range is smaller than most, but there's still plenty of choice, from the super-cheap 4K LCD ranges all the way to the more expensive (but still cheaper than rival sets) OLEDs and quantum dot TVs.

-Unlike LG, Sony and Panasonic, Hisense doesn't make OLED TVs.
-It instead classifies its TVs as ULED.
-Where OLED is a specific type of display, ULED is actually a number of different technologies designed to improve picture quality.
+It now makes OLED and quantum dot sets, but some of its TVs are classified as ULED.
+Rather than being a specific type of display, ULED is actually a number of different technologies designed to improve picture quality.

 Below we cover exactly what technology you'll see in Hisense TVs and how they differ from more established brands.
-We'll update this page once we know more about Hisense's 2019 TVs.
+We also detail everything we know about its 2020 ranges.